Meet the Faculty

 antiquity, digital archaeology, Linear B and Mycenaean religion, and linguistics

-For several years she worked as a Research Associate at the European Business School (INSEAD) in Fontainebleau, France.
-She has been a Visiting Professor at the Athens University of Economics and Business and at the University of Athens Postgraduate Programme in Southeast European Studies.
-In 2011 she was a Visiting Research Fellow at the European University Institute in Florence, Italy.
+She has interned at the Commission of the European Union (Directorate General External Relations) in Brussels and for several years worked as a Research Associate at the European Business School (INSEAD) in Fontainebleau, France.
+She has taught undergraduate and graduate students at the Athens University of Economics and Business, at the University of Athens Postgraduate Programme in Southeast European Studies and was a Visiting Research Fellow at the European University Institute in Florence, Italy.

 PhD (U of Liverpool)